 WANT AN APPROXIMATE PRICE?
 CONTACT US NOW »

-Flow Batteries: Next-Generation Energy Storage
+Flow Battery: Next-Generation Energy Storage

 Flow batteries are a type of rechargeable battery that uses two liquid electrolytes, which flow through a membrane to generate electrical power.
 The two electrolytes are stored in separate tanks, and the membrane prevents the two solutions from mixing.
 The battery operates by pumping the electrolytes into a cell, where they react with each other to produce electrical energy.
 The flow rate of the electrolytes can be adjusted to control the amount of power output, making flow batteries highly flexible and customizable.